Understanding Your Cycle, and the Signs Something Is Off

 When to Seek Support

-• You're trying to conceive and not ovulating regularly
+You're trying to conceive and not ovulating regularly

-• Your symptoms are worsening, not improving
+Your symptoms are worsening

-• You suspect endometriosis, PCOS, or thyroid dysfunction and want a holistic approach alongside medical investigation
+You suspect endometriosis, PCOS, or thyroid dysfunction and want a holistic approach alongside medical investigation

-Your menstrual cycle is a messenger.
+There are real, evidence-based tools to support your hormones and menstrual health.
 Learning to interpret it gives you agency over your health and clarity about how your body is functioning.

 Consider booking a free discovery call to assess to talk through your current hormonal health and how I can help.